Common questions about the ABS MOC Program

 Once a surgeon is enrolled in MOC, it applies to all certificates a surgeon holds.
 You should report to the ABS every three years according to the timeline of your enrollment in the ABS MOC Program.
 The reporting does not have to be repeated for your other ABS certificates.
 The Part 2 (CME) and Part 4 (practice assessment) requirements should be completed in whichever areas best reflect your practice.
 Only the MOC exam (Part 3) must be completed for each certificate you hold.

 Activities completed for the MOC programs of other ABMS boards or RCPSC that meet ABS requirements may be listed on the MOC Status Form for Parts 2 and 4.
-Diplomates who hold certificates from other ABMS boards should check the other boards' MOC requirements; there is no automatic reciprocity among boards.
+In addition, if you achieved certification or recertification by another ABMS board during a 3-year cycle, you may waive 60 hours of CME with self-assessment for that cycle.
+Diplomates who hold certificates from other ABMS boards should check the other boards' MOC requirements; there is no automatic reciprocity.

 If you entered MOC upon certifying or recertifying in general surgery (or any other specialty), you must be current in meeting ABS MOC requirements to certify or recertify in another ABS specialty.
 However, once that is achieved, you do not have to take the MOC exam in general surgery if you do not wish to maintain your general surgery certificate.